 Child or children in kinship care.

-All adults who are proposed for addition to a family or household must be screened by the CCHA and, with the exception of Live-in Aides, must not overcrowd the unit.
+All adults who are proposed for addition to a family or household must be screened by the HACC and, with the exception of Live-in Aides, must not overcrowd the unit.

 When the change in family size would require the family to transfer to a smaller or larger unit, the family will be placed on the transfer list as soon as the change in family circumstances is verified.
 Transfers will be processed in accordance with this policy.